MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/use-existing-template.md

 ms.custom: devx-track-azdevcli, devx-track-bicep, build-2023
 ---

-# Add support for the Azure Developer CLI to your project using an existing template
+# Add Azure Developer CLI support to your app using an existing template

 The Azure Developer CLI (`azd`) provides two different workflows to initialize a template to use with your app, which include: